waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 ### Community Contributions
 - **Share your successful workflows** to help other researchers
 - **Contribute new plugin templates** for common research needs
-- **Participate in SAGE community challenges** and hackathons
+- **Participate in Sage community challenges** and hackathons
 - **Provide feedback** to improve the MCP interface

 ### Getting Involved
 ```
-"How can I contribute to the SAGE community?"
+"How can I contribute to the Sage community?"
 "Show me current research opportunities using SAGE"
 "Connect me with other researchers using similar methodologies"
 ```